 The DIY Blog Hop hostess is my friend, Tarah, from Grandma’s House DIY.

 She is sharing a Thrift Store Basket Makeover for Mother’s Day.

-My follow blogger and friend, Kim, from Shiplap and Seashells shares how to use a thrift store whiskey barrel for displaying flowers.
+My fellow blogger and friend, Kim, from Shiplap and Seashells, shares how to use a thrift store whiskey barrel for displaying flowers.

 Mary from Life at Bella Terra is a talented DIY’er, shares how to upcycle thrift store lamps.

-My friend, Amy, from Health Home and Heart shares how to give a thrift store bench a gorgeous makeover.
+From Health Home and Heart, my friend, Amy, shares how to give a thrift store bench a gorgeous makeover.

 Please join me (HERE) as we craft up some fun.
 You can look forward to receiving new inspiration every week.
 As well as special online crafting events, seasonal and holiday crafting too.